 The Ring Buffer implementations in Agrona, Subscriptions in Aeron, LMAX’s Disruptor and other libraries offer support for natural batching.

-Note that Backpressure must be taken into account.
+Note that Back pressure must be taken into account.